xebiarohan/react/4_react_essentials_advance.md

 1. We can add markup in index.html
    - There is no rule that says that we have to put everything in the components only
-   - we can use index.html if we have something that does not depend upon state, props, etc
+   - we can use index.html if we have something that does not depend upon state, props, etc.
    - example of index.html

 ```